Skip to main content UVA Health logo of UVA Health

 There tend to be two schools of thought when it comes to Halloween candy: Portion control and rationing versus “It’s just one day, so let the kids have as much as they want.”
 Of course, most parents are also going to be tempted to indulge.

-In a recent WINA interview, registered dietitian Angie Hasemann recommended sorting candy into two equal piles: Candy your kids love and candy they don’t.
+Registered dietitian Angie Hasemann recommended sorting candy into two equal piles: Candy your kids love and candy they don’t.
 Give away the candy they don’t like as much, perhaps to a community or senior center or a neighbor who doesn’t trick-or-treat.

 Once you’ve done that, Hasemann suggests an “out of sight, out of mind” approach with the remaining candy.
 Chocolate can be portioned into opaque containers in the freezer.
 You might just forget about it, and at least you’ll be reaching for small portions instead of one big bag of candy.
 Stash non-chocolate items out of sight as well.